 In our current culture, cutting out entire food groups like sugar, fats, carbohydrates and dairy are commended.
 Foods have been given ambiguous labels that have unhelpful and even harmful labels like “good” and “bad” attached to them.
 For this reason, many of those living with orthorexia can easily be identified as “health conscious” or “healthy” to the untrained eye, making many who may be suffering from malnutrition and debilitating rigidity think that their lifestyle is “normal.”

-So how do we differentiate orthorexia from “healthy eating?”
-Let’s break down some of the most common symptoms:
+Let’s break down some of the most common symptoms of orthorexia:

 A fixation over the quality of food: This is really at the core of orthorexia.
 Individuals living with orthorexia are extremely focused – and often obsessive – over the quality and purity of their food.
 Individuals with this condition often limit “go foods” to those that are organic, farm fresh, whole, raw and/or vegan.
 The quantity of food is typically less important than that quality.